openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/tls_for_services.rst

 * The ``metadata_settings`` section will pass some information to a metadata hook that will create the service principal before the certificate request is done.
-The format as as follows:
+The format as follows:

   * ``service``: This contains the service identifier to be used in the kerberos service principal.
 It should match the identifier you put in the